Skip to Content

 Newark Park

-Newark Park is another National Trust property where you can see snowdrops in the Cotswolds, this time a Tudor hunting lodge near to Wotton-under-Edge which was upgraded into a grand country house with formal gardens in the 18th century.
+Newark Park is another National Trust property where you can see snowdrops in the Cotswolds, this time a Tudor hunting lodge near Wotton-under-Edge which was upgraded into a grand country house with formal gardens during the 18th century.
 Newark Park’s position on top of the Cotswold escarpment mean you get great views of the Severn Valley and Mendip hills.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.